thebehera/mqtt/Readme.md

 [![Build Status](https://travis-ci.org/thebehera/mqtt.svg?branch=master)](https://travis-ci.org/thebehera/mqtt)

-This is currently a WIP project with the goal of creating a lightweight, performant, MQTT3.1.1 & 5 easy to use library with two simple APIs
+This is currently a WIP project with the goal of creating a lightweight, highly-performant, zero-copy(when available), MQTT3.1.1 & 5 easy to use library with two simple APIs (Sync & Authentication)

+Please do not attempt to use this in production.
+It's simply not ready.

 # Prerequisites